Last updated on July 29th, 2022 at 06:03 pm

 Your publisher dashboard provides daily reporting on the number of surveys served on your site.
 Within your dashboard, you’ll see columns for impressions, questions, answers, earned access, earned extended access, payment for extended access, other actions, unanswered, completion rate, RPM, and total payment due.
 Definitions for these metrics are provided below and also included in our glossary.

-If you take a look at your Consumer surveys earning report, you will see, two tabs which talk about earnings.
-Payment for extended access is that section of the Total Payment Due which the publisher received when a user answered more than 3 questions.
-You net income for the day is reflected on Total Payment Due tab.
+If you take a look at your Consumer survey earning report, you will see, two tabs that talk about earnings.
+Payment for extended access is that section of the Total Payment Due that the publisher received when a user answered more than 3 questions.
+Your net income for the day is reflected on the Total Payment Due tab.

 You can find finalized Google Consumer Surveys earnings within your AdSense account.